SPHEREx: History

-On 7 January 2021, NASA announced that the mission has entered Phase C, which means that the early design plans have been approved and teams can begin the final design and assemble hardware and software; and that launch is expected between June 2024 and April 2025.
+SPHEREx was selected as the winner in February 2019, and the mission was approved to proceed with detailed planning.
 On 4 February 2021, NASA announced they had selected the SpaceX Falcon 9 to launch the spacecraft, and total cost of the launch would be US$98.8 million.
 In August 2022 NASA announced that the 4 microsatellites of the PUNCH constellation would be launched as rideshare payloads together with SPHEREx.
-The mission launched on 12 March 2025.
-First light was on April 2025.
+The mission launched on 11 March 2025.
+First light was in April 2025.
 Regular science operation started on 1 May 2025.

+The total cost of the mission (design, build, launch, and prime operations) was $488 million.